top of page

 • Concussions, even if symptoms appear to have resolved

-• Subconcussive trauma—injury to the brain that doesn't meet full concussion criteria
+• Sub-concussive trauma—injury that doesn't meet full concussion criteria

 • Car accidents (regardless of whether the head physically hits anything)